jfjlaros/arduino-serial-mux/docs/usage.rst

 Usage
 =====

-The command line interface can be used to create virtual serial ports.
+The command line interface can be used to create virtual serial devices.
 For more information, use the ``-h`` option.

 ::